 Making fundamental contributions is often linked to an aspect of Client Relationship Management that I call “Active Involvement”.
 In my CRM article I talk about “getting in the trenches” with clients.
 Inhabiting their world, not just understanding but sharing their issues, concerns, worries and fears.
 Living it.
 Literally getting your hands dirty.

 A year later I was preparing an RFQ for a straightforward printing job and I realized the specifications made no technical sense.
 It was a small marketing periodical predominantly printed in black and white to save money.
-Knowing the specifications of the presses being used I could see there was no intelligent, economical way to print the combination of color and black and white being used and I "discovered" that the entire periodical could be converted to color at minimal additional cost.
+Knowing the specifications of the presses being used I could see there was no economical way to print the combination of color and black and white being used and I "discovered" that the entire periodical could be converted to color with zero additional press cost.

 The printer hadn’t mentioned this to anyone at my company because they knew the communications staff were consummate professionals and assumed we knew.
 But the staff were marketing and artistic professionals, not press mechanics professionals.
 They had no idea.

-Procurement sometimes gets this kind of unique view on the client’s operations, a view that despite their years of dedication and their professionalism the client themselves may not have the opportunity, inclination or the idea to pursue.
+Procurement sometimes gets this kind of unique view on the client’s operations, a view that despite their professionalism the client themselves may not have the opportunity, inclination or the idea to pursue.
 Procurement – even in the guise of a junior or mid-level buyer – can make a fundamental contribution using its unique vantage point.

 That’s what gets remembered; that’s what lasts.
 A couple of years later I moved on to more complex areas of procurement that demanded the attention of my expanded skills.
 The director of marketing communications emailed my manager with thanks for my delivery of “a new level of service excellence…developing an in-depth understanding of our many diverse communications processes and needs [and]…contributing numerous valuable and innovative ideas for maintaining or improving quality while reducing costs” in addition to numerous other complements.